maximesalomon/Web-RockPaperScissorsReact-Guided-Project/readme.md

     ```

 ## 6. Initialize state in the container
-  * Create a constructor function inside Container.jsx to initialize state, and  bind play method:
+  * Create a constructor function inside the Container component to initialize state, and  bind play method:
     ```javascript
       constructor(props) {
         super(props);